sebkur/prototype-fund-projects/README.md

 ### Crabgrass

-* Social Networking, Group Collaboration and Network Organisation
+* A Platform for Social Networking, Group Collaboration and Network Organisation
 * Demo/Website: https://we.riseup.net/crabgrass
 * Code: ?
 * Status: ?